On the geometry and dynamical formulation of the Sinkhorn algorithm for optimal transport: Introduction

 \end{remark}

 \begin{remark} If we take $h\neq 1$ then \eqref{eq:splitting_on_M_fg} expressed in $\vect{a}$ and $\vect{b}$ become

-For $h>1$ this is the so-called \emph{over-relaxed Sinkhorn algorithm} which convergences faster than~\eqref{eq:standard_sinkhorn} (see~\cite{ThChDoPa2021,PeChViSo2019,LeReSaUs2021}).
+For $h>1$ this is the \emph{over-relaxed Sinkhorn algorithm}, which convergences faster than~\eqref{eq:standard_sinkhorn} (see~\cite{ThChDoPa2021,PeChViSo2019,LeReSaUs2021}).
 Indeed, the faster convergence is readily understood by applying linear stability theory to \eqref{eq:splitting_on_M_fg} in the vicinity $\varepsilon \to 0^+$.
-From a numerical ODE perspective this is also expected: larger time steps typically yield faster marching toward asymptotics provided that the time step is small enough for the method to remain stable.
+From a numerical ODE perspective, the accelerated convergence is expected: larger time steps typically yield faster marching toward asymptotics, provided that the time step is small enough for the method to remain stable.
 Indeed, Figure~\ref{fig:stability} shows an almost perfect match between the stability region of the Trotter-Euler method and the convergence of the time-step iterations~\eqref{eq:splitting_on_M_fg}.
 An interesting venue could be to look for other methods, with other numerical damping properties. \end{remark}

 \begin{remark} Notice that if $C = \int_M a\ee^{\varepsilon\Delta}b$ then, along the flow~\eqref{eq:integral_equations_ab},

 \end{remark}